 At Goffs, we believe in a broad and balanced approach to our curriculum, to ensure that students are engaged, make excellent progress, and are fully prepared for the next steps in their education or career.
 At KS3 (Year 7 and 8), students study a full programme of subjects, including both academic and creative subjects, including Technology, Drama, Art and Music.
 Students also have dedicated Literacy lessons, and 'Learning Power' lessons to develop key learning habits which are valuable for all subjects.

-At KS4, the majority of students follow the EBacc pathway, as we believe this provides them with the best stepping stones to progress to the route of their choice.
-All students are able to select at least two ‘free’ subjects from a very broad list of 25+ subjects, including all arts and vocational qualifications.
-All students take a qualification in ICT as well as taking part in practical PE lessons.
-In Year 9, students have the opportunity to select from 8 ‘Motiv8’ options, which allows them to explore an area of interest to them without any pressure to study for an exam or qualification; this is a hugely popular part of the curriculum and the options currently include First Aid, Dance, Sports Coaching and Chef School.
+At KS4 (which students start in Year 9), we offer a very broad list of 'option' subjects alongside the 'core' subjects of English, Maths, Science, PE (practical) and ICT/Computing.
+Pathways and option choices are personalised for each student.
+The majority of students follow the EBacc pathway (including a modern foreign language and History/Geography, in addition to the Core subjects), as we believe this provides them with the best stepping stones to progress to the route of their choice.
+All students are able to select at least two additional option subjects.
+In Year 9, students have the opportunity to select from several ‘Motiv8’ options, which allows them to explore an area of interest to them without any pressure to study for an exam or qualification; this is a hugely popular part of the curriculum and the options currently include First Aid, Dance, Sports Coaching and Chef School.

 In the Sixth Form, study programmes are designed to provide students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.
 Students have a large selection of 30+ subjects to choose from.
 We also run the Goffs Business and Sports Academies and students have the option to take the EPQ.